JamesCI/JamesCI/README.md

 James just provides the really basic infrastructure for your CI server to have a tiny footprint and be very flexible to use.
 It aims to be the CI pendant of [GitList](http://gitlist.org): By default there is no authentication, just a small amount of configuration and no special features.
+However, as James CI is designed for flexibility, these features may be implemented in custom hooks or by replacing entire parts of James CI.
+See the configuration sections below for further details.

 ## Concept